 In addition to regular dances, there are state and national conventions

-will be held in Atlanta, Georgia in June 2019.
-Visit their website for additional details: http://www.68nsdc.com/.
+Convention will be held in Evansville, Indiana in June 2022.
+Visit their website for additional details: https://www.71nsdc.org/.